StrangeBeeCorp/docs/docs/thehive/configuration/enable-gdpr.md

 ## Step 3: Configure GDPR settings in TheHive

-Now we'll add the GDPR configuration.
+Now add the GDPR configuration.

 1. Open the `application.conf` file using a text editor.